jon-jacky/Piety/editors/edsel.md

 is the insert command).
 By default *I* just indents the current line, dot, but you can prefix *I* by any range of line numbers, or any selection abbreviation.
-Type *[I* to indent the text region previously selected in display mode by a mark command.
+Type *[I* to indent the text region previously selected in display mode by a mark command, or *]I* to indent the current paragraph, any sequence of lines separated from surrounding text by one or more empty lines preceding and following.

 To outdent a block of text, use the *O* command.